NimishMishra/llvm-patches/README.md

 - To know how exactly the clauses must be handled, refer to `llvm-project/llvm/include/llvm/Frontend/OpenMP/OMP.td`, pick one clause like `OMPC_Reduction`, and check its `clangClass` and `flangClass` entry.
 This `flangClass`'s details will be found in `llvm-project/flang/include/flang/Parser/parse-tree.h`.

+- MLIR is a general purpose intermediate representation.
+It does not understand external types.
+In order to do so, you need to do a `public mlir::omp::PointerLikeType::ExternalModel` wherein you attach an external type to the pointer model.
+This is just a wrapper around a `getElementType` method that *casts* the `mlir::Type pointer` to the type that MLIR wants to capture from the external source.

 ## Patch discussion (verbatim)